Here's what powers the Alberta government has during states of emergency | CBC News

 Public health emergency

 On March 17, cabinet declared a public health emergency in the province.
-It's the first time anyone with Alberta Health can recall the government declaring a public health emergency under the Public Health Act, spokesperson Tom McMillan said on Thursday.
+It's the first time anyone with Alberta Health can recall the measure being enacted under the Public Health Act, spokesperson Tom McMillan said on Thursday.

 Cabinet has already used that power to prohibit gatherings of more than 15 people and require people returning from outside the country remain isolated at home for 14 days.

-Upon the advice of chief medical officer of health Dr. Deena Hinshaw, the government has also ordered school and post-secondary classes cancelled indefinitely and most child-care centres closed.
+On the advice of Dr. Deena Hinshaw, Alberta's chief medical officer of health, the government has also ordered school and post-secondary classes cancelled indefinitely and most child-care centres closed.

 - Cabinet ministers can suspend part or all of any provincial legislation that's not in the public interest